 We continue to deliver change and are excited about what is happening, what is about to happen and what the future holds for this unique borough.

 Progressive, dynamic and pioneering, Rochdale supports physical regeneration projects of various sizes throughout the borough.
-Projects that have been completed include the Metrolink extension, bringing trams into the town centre every 12 minutes, and a new entrance into the Wheatsheaf Shopping Centre. works to uncover sections of the River Roch to reveal a stunning medieval bridge.
+Projects that have been completed include the Metrolink extension, bringing trams into the town centre every 12 minutes, a new entrance into the Wheatsheaf Shopping Centre, and works to uncover sections of the River Roch to reveal a stunning medieval bridge.

-To say, Planning application for the new retail and leisure development has been submitted, Marks and Spencer, Next and Reel Cinema have signed up to be part of this exciting new development with more announcements coming soon.
+A planning application for the new retail and leisure development has been approved, Marks and Spencer, Next and Reel Cinema have signed up to be part of this exciting new development with more announcements coming soon.

 Find out more about Rochdale town centre regeneration www.rochdaletowncentre.com.